Posted July 17, 2016

-The story of the Braxton Brewing Company, located in the downtown area of Covington, is a familiar one for many craft brewers.
+The story of the Braxton Brewing Company, in the downtown area of Covington, is familiar for many craft brewers.
 It all starts with one person or a group of friends in a basement or a garage pursuing a hobby, doing something they love and care about.
-What’s unique to Braxton is the fact that it was started by 16 year old Evan Rouse of Union, Kentucky.
+What’s unique to Braxton is that it was started by 16-year-old Evan Rouse of Union, Kentucky.
 Through the support of his family, Evan pursued his love of brewing craft beer, which eventually gave rise to Braxton Brewing Company.

 The brewery and its taproom are set in a large warehouse offering a wide selection of core, seasonal, garage, and heritage craft beers-over 20 different options!
 The brewery also has a large patio, perfect for a warm summer evening!

 We grabbed two flights each, starting first with a selection of Hefeweizen, IPAs, and a Stout.
-I enjoyed the coffee-infused stout so much, my next flight consisted of all the remaining dark beers they offer.
+I enjoyed the coffee-infused stout so much, my next flight comprised all the remaining dark beers they offer.

 Pro tip: The Braxton doesn’t serve food, but there are plenty of nearby pizza places that will deliver, which is exactly what we did.